wilsonify/wilsonify.github.io/content/recipes/SWEET POTATO SQUASH AND BLACK BEAN ENCHILADAS201.md

 filling.
 6 Cover the enchiladas with the remaining sauce, cover the dish tightly with foil, and throw it in the oven for 20 minutes.
 Take off the foil and cook it for 5 more minutes.
 Let it cool for a minute or two before serving.
-Feel free to top those savory sons of bitches with some sliced avocado or chopped cilantro if you give a    about presentation.
+Feel free to top those savory sons of   with some sliced avocado or chopped cilantro if you give a    about presentation.

 # modifications